visheratin/web-ai/README.md

   ![Object detection example](/images/detection.jpg)

 - Classification (`ImageModelType.Classification`).
 These models do not find exact objects in the images but they only determine what type of object is the most likely in the image.
-Because of that, this type of models is the most useful when there is only one distinct class of objects present in the image.
+Because of that, this type of model is the most useful when there is only one distinct class of objects present in the image.
 In the example below, the image is classified as "Egyptian cat".

   ![Object detection example](/images/classification.jpg)

 ## Installation

-The library can be insatlled via `npm`:
+The library can be installed via `npm`:

 ```
 npm install in-browser-ai